 Those who are looking for a recurve takedown bow at a reasonable price will find just that in the Spirit Take Down Bow.
 With all the latest changes in terms of machinery and the dropping price for materials, it’s now possible to get a good recurve bow without emptying your entire bank account.
 The SAS Spirit has the styling and functionality of other Southland Archery bows, which are popular in the archer community.

-Based on the low price of this unit, it works well for beginners.
+Based on the low price of this unit.
 It accepts accessories as soon as you get it with predrilled holes and bushings.
 That means it’s a breeze to add a plunge, stabilizer, or sight – depending on your needs.
 These can easily be installed yourself if you have any experience or a bow technician can handle that for you.
 This allows beginners to try out different items and see what works best for them.

 The Spirit SAS is created with limbs of maple and laminated fiberglass while the riser is made of three types of wood.
 One thing that some archers will want to know is that the bow comes unfinished so you will need to finish it on your own if you are not comfortable with a raw wood bow.